-Prior to producing Small Island with Vicky, Joanna worked on the creative side of high-end television and film drama for over fourteen years.
-Starting out in the prestigious BBC Serials department under Michael Wearing, she then left to become Head of Development for major independents such as Red Rooster Film and TV, Ecosse Film and TV and Impossible Pictures.
+Prior to producing Small Island with Vicky, Joanna worked on the creative side of high-end television and film drama for several years.
+Starting out in the prestigious BBC Serials department under Michael Wearing, she then left to become Head of Development for major independents such as Red Rooster, Ecosse and Impossible Pictures.
 She has also been Senior Development Executive at the UK Film Council.
-Highly experienced in script, she has worked with leading screenwriters including Andrew Davies, Adrian Hodges, Kevin Hood and Abi Morgan.
+Highly experienced in script, she has worked with leading screenwriters including Andrew Davies, Adrian Hodges, Amanda Coe and Abi Morgan.

 Joanna has recently begun writing for screen herself, and her debut screenplay about the early life of Vera Lynn is being developed by eOne.
 Further writing work includes Zero Hour, a television series set in post-war Germany in development with Per Capita (New York); and Catch a Fire, in development with the BFI.

 Vicky has worked extensively as an actress and presenter as well as producer.
 As an actress her work on stage included plays at the National, the Young Vic and the Piccadilly Theatre.
 She presented Saturday Superstore, a three-hour live programme on BBC 1, for two seasons and has also guest presented Woman’s Hour (BBC Radio 4).